dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ##Material Details
   EasyEDA supports FR4-Standard Tg 140C, FR4-Tg 150C, FR4-High Tg 170C.
 The FR4 TG's lead time should be more than 6 days.
+90% of EasyEDA orders use FR4-Standard, you can check the [FR4 Material pdf](images/FR4-material.pdf "FR4 material")

 ##Smallest Holes Diameter
    0.3mm for mechanical drill, 0.2mm for the laster drill.
 Please use 0.3mm to save money.